mrcsrsch/mrcsrsch-mrcsrsch.github.io/_pages/portfolio.md

 {% include base_path %}

-Here I link my current and previous projects.
-The replication package of each project is linked under the detailed project description.
+Working paper versions and replication packages are available in the linked detailed project descriptions.

 # Research projects
 {% for post in site.research %}